da99/da/README.md

 My personal Crystal shard to create sanitized HTML.

-Currently, Crustal 0.26.1, you have to include the Base module on the Class/Struct that will do the final rendering.
+Currently, Crustal 0.26.1, you have to include the setup a special `def initialize` on the module to do the final rendering if you use an intermediary module instead of including `DA_HTML::Base` directly:
-The following won't work:

 ```crystal
    module Something